saikumarmk/website/urara/guide-to-tech-1/+page.md

 - Continue working on any personal projects you may have
 - Participate in a hackathon with friends

 So, by the end of the year, you're comfortable writing code in two languages, have experiences to discuss in interviews, and can nail a coding assessment.
-I personally did this through the second year and did leetcode every day for a month straight, in the summer leading up to third year.
+I personally did this through the second year and did leetcode every day for a month straight, in the summer leading up to the third year.
 I also did a research program in deep learning over the summer to continually hone my skills.
 You also don't need to do everything on this list, they are recommendations for immersing yourself and becoming familiar with development, and also being able to nail a behavioural interview through your own experiences.

 ### Third year /  Penultimate year

 By the time you've reached your penultimate year, you will have had quite an amount of experience from clubs, writing code in your own time, hackathons, research, tutoring, or perhaps a pre-penultimate internship.
 The goal is now to smash your internship interviews so that you'll be set for the summer.
 The big tech companies release their internship applications between January and March, and quantitative trading firms follow a similar timeline.
 Non-technical companies tend to open up later on, for instance, the banks open around mid-year.
 It is worth noting that for ML at Canva, they only opened in September, so there are always exceptions to the rule of thumb.

-So, the game plan is to have your resume ready (DM me if you want your resume vetted!), be familiar with technical assessments, have a collection of stories that you can format using STAR, and a lot of willpower.
+So, the game plan is to have your resume ready (DM me if you want your resume vetted!), be familiar with technical assessments, have a collection of stories that you can format using STAR, and have a lot of willpower.
 These interviews are tiring, as applying to upwards of 10 companies during the semester, and progressing is rather taxing.
-It's also worth that you should apply sooner, rather than later, as some of these companies receive upwards of 10k applications, and it may be a while before your application is processed, by which point, the number of spots would have filled up.
+It's also worth it that you should apply sooner, rather than later, as some of these companies receive upwards of 10k applications, and it may be a while before your application is processed, by which point, the number of spots would have filled up.

-One less known secret is reaching out to people from networking nights, LinkedIn, Discord or other social media, for potential referrals, which can have a variety of effects, but usually guarantees your resume will be seen by a recruiter.
+One less-known secret is reaching out to people from networking nights, LinkedIn, Discord or other social media, for potential referrals, which can have a variety of effects, but usually guarantees your resume will be seen by a recruiter.
 I have reached out to people on LinkedIn in the past, asking questions about the company, or the interview process, and they are usually happy to answer, and even provide a referral.
 There's no harm in doing so, assuming your message is phrased appropriately.

 Some advice I have:

+- Apply early, apply early, apply early!
+Even if you don't feel 100% early, the earlier you get in, the less likely that roles will be filled in.
+- Have no shame in getting your resume vetted.
+Seriously, just hang your dignity up and get feedback continuously, it could make a big difference.
 - Your first time interviewing, or even going through the process is likely going to suck.
 It's just through repeatedly failing, that you become comfortable with the process.
 - Apply to companies that you may not be as interested in, just for the reason above.
-It's a win win scenario, you either learn from failure, or get an offer.
+It's a win-win scenario, you either learn from failure or get an offer.
 - If you have one offer in hand, it's possible to ask a recruiter to try to expedite the process of another interview.
+- Log all the feedback you get, it's a no-brainer as you should be able to refine your performance based on that.
+- The interview process is different to the job, [so you shouldn't feel discouraged if the whole process feels arbitrary and difficult.](https://www.youtube.com/watch?v=ubOhA56G_tk)

 As for each of the interviews, I'll be covering that in the third article.